phnmnl/container-galaxy-k8s-runtime/README.md

 The Galaxy - Kubernetes integration and Galaxy helm charts are contributions made entirely by the PhenoMeNal Project to the Galaxy Project.

-This release version uses the tools listed in this [table]() tagged at the specified release versions.
+This release version uses the tools listed in this [table](https://github.com/phnmnl/container-galaxy-k8s-runtime/blob/master/cerebellin-tools.md), tagged at the specified release versions.

 Note: maintainers are for containers, not necessarily tool authors.
 Follow links to learn about tool authors.